Spanish Literature I 3305-LH1-11W

 Assessment criteria

-The overall assessment will be based on the final oral exam.
 The exam verifies both the acquisition of knowledge regarding individual historical and literary epochs, as well as the acquisition of analytical skills in working with literary text.
-Detailed information concerning the scope and form of the exam will be presented during the first class.

-Attendance is mandatory (a maximum of two unexcused absences is allowed; if a student has more than two absences, whether excused or unexcused, they must make up for the missed classes during office hours or by completing an additional assignment).
+The Requirement for admission to the final exam is class participation.
+Attendance is mandatory.
+A maximum of two unexcused absences are permitted.
+In the case of more than two absences, whether excused or unexcused, the student is required to contact the course instructor to make up the missed content by attending the instructor's office hours or by completing an additional assignment.
 Missing 50% or more of the classes scheduled for a given academic semester will result in a 'not classified' (NK) status.

 Practical placement